AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-focushighlight.md

  </tbody>
 </table>

-Example - to disable the default browser focus highlight for all viewer user interface elements add the following CSS selector to the viewer's style sheet:
+Example - To disable the default browser focus highlight for all viewer user interface elements add the following CSS selector to the viewer's style sheet:

 ```
 .s7ecatalogviewer *:focus {